What’s the difference between Airtame and Crestron’s AirMedia? We get this question a lot and want to give a fair comparison between the two.

 When you’re not streaming, both Airtame and AirMedia allow you to customize a welcome screen for your device.

 With the AirMedia, you can customize your welcome screen to greet guests and participants as they enter the room.
 Add your company logo, the room name and a set of detailed instructions to the welcome screen to get your meeting off to a friendly start.

-Airtame also has a customizable background that you can use as a digital signage solution.
-Like AirMedia, Airtame lets you upload a branded image or a set of instructions with three different display modes to choose from - guide, basic info and full screen - so you can choose how much Airtame-related information you’d like to display.
-A key benefit of Airtame is it also allows you to link to a website, a dynamic dashboard, or even a Google Slides slideshow.
-With Airtame Cloud, you can update your devices’ backgrounds without needing to be in the same room.
+Airtame offers a customizable background, Homescreen, that you can use as a light digital signage solution.
+With Homescreen, you can upload a branded image or a set of instructions with three different display modes to choose from - Guide, Guide left, Minimal, or None - so you can choose how much Airtame-related information you’d like to display.
+A key benefit of Homescreen is it also allows you to link to a website, a dynamic dashboard, or even a Google Slides slideshow.
+With Airtame Cloud, you can update your devices’ backgrounds even if you are not in the same room.